Cosmeak/iim-master-2/README.md

 This piece serves as a support to guide the linear movement of the plant.
 It is positioned between the other elements to maintain alignment and stability during retraction and deployment movements.
 Its design includes attachment points to ensure precise positioning and reduce deviations during operation.

-T-shaped Arm Support (right of the image):
+T-shaped  Support (right of the image):

-This "T" structure secures the arm and supports the motor, controlling the direction and amplitude of the linear movement.
+This "T" structure secures the mechanism, controlling the direction and amplitude of the linear movement.
 The bar at the top of the piece helps maintain balance when the mechanism is in motion.

 ![done](assets/mecha-done.png)